 The script editor is divided into three panes.

 At the top left is the edit pane where you edit your scripts.
 Use the Open button to open a script to be edited.
 You can open scripts stored in the current area folder ("Area scripts") or in the common "_SCRIPTS" folder ("Shared scripts").
 (The area script named Functions.vbs is a special script that can be called using Call without specifying the name.)
 Use the Save or Save As buttons to save the script.
 Use the Clear button to delete the current script.
 The editor also supports standard editing options such as cut, copy, paste, undo, find (Ctrl-F) and find again (F3).
 Use the Run Script button or press Ctrl-Enter to run the script.
 The script editor supports integrated debugging.
 Syntax or run-time errors in the script will cause the script to stop running.
 The type of error, and the line and column at which it occurred will be reported, and the edit cursor will be placed at the place in the script where the error occurred, helping you to fix the problem.
-"Autocompletion" for WEAP API classes is available.
+"Autocompletion" for WEAP API classes is available (check the Autocomplete checkbox to turn it on).
 For example, type WEAP.
 After you type the dot after "WEAP," a window will pop up, listing all the properties and methods of the WEAPApplication class.
 Type the first few letters of the item, such as "B" for BaseYear, and the cursor will move down to that item.
 Hit Enter to add it to your script.
 Autocomplete works with any WEAP API class.
 For example, type WEAP.ActiveArea. to see a list of properties and methods for the WEAPArea class.

 At the bottom of the window is a PRINT output pane.
 Any PRINT messages in your script will appear here.
 You can clear this pane using the Clear button on the right of the pane or by issuing a CLS or CLEAR command in your script.